A2Amir/Evaluation-Criteria-for-Segmentation-Networks/README.md

 <p align="center">

 ##### 3. In the following, we introduce four evaluation metrics.
-Inspired from the paper entitled “Fully Convolutional Networks for Semantic Segmentation [3]”, these metrics are extracted based on pixel accuracy and IoU metric.
+Inspired from the paper entitled “Fully Convolutional Networks for Semantic Segmentation [3]”, these metrics are extracted based on pixel accuracy and IoU metric[Code](https://github.com/A2Amir/Evaluation-Criteria-for-Segmentation-Networks/blob/master/Evaluate.ipynb).

 Regarding the notations in this paper: